 It is not at all unusual for people to plan for their financial future, and there are many forms that this planning takes.
 An important part of planning for the future should include the discussion of what you and your family’s wishes are for a funeral.
 Star of David Memorial offers methods of a funeral through a trust fund.
 Each state has different rules and regulations that govern how these trusts and policies can be established.
 Your funeral director will explain how this will affect your situation.

-By pre-arranging a funeral through Star of David Memorial, you can be assured that your wishes will be carried out as you specifically expressed.
+By through Star of David Memorial, you can be assured that your wishes will be carried out as you specifically expressed.
 In addition, we are able to guarantee that the price you pay now will provide the services you select, no matter when they need to be provided.
 We have flexible payment programs and any of our qualified funeral directors can explain in detail how this plan can fit into your financial planning.

 In today’s ever-changing economic environment, there are times when asset management becomes critically important.
 Many people need to use the services of nursing homes and sometimes need to apply for various forms of public assistance.
 In each of these instances, a pre-paid, guaranteed funeral trust Star of David Memorial can be used to meet the financial restrictions that some of these benefits impose.